About Pollinator Corridors

-In 1980, Bob moved from Northern California to Houston, Texas to lead birding tours, working primarily in Texas and Latin America.
+In 1980, Bob moved from Northern California to Houston, Texas to lead birding tours for Peregrine Tours and later for Wings, working primarily in Texas and Latin America.
 Later, he worked with Fermata, Inc. performing site assessments and helping to design birding trails, including five of the Great Texas Coastal Birding Trails and Great Texas Wildlife Trails, and the Coastal portion of the Virginia Birding and Wildlife Trail, as well as projects in Maryland, Kansas, and West Texas.

 While in Houston, Bob formed Naturewide Images as a sales outlet for his photography.
 His favorite subjects at that time were birds, but subsequently he concentrated on photographing insects, especially dragonflies, damselflies, butterflies and grasshoppers.

 Bob leading dragonfly field trip at Amerind Museum